MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/TextCSV.md

 Depending on the exact file selected, you may be presented with a few different options.

 ### Unstructured Text
-If your text file doesn't have structure, clear or otherwise (for example a document that has similar comma usage across paragraphs might be interpreted to be a CSV), you will get a single column with a new row per line encoded in the source text.
+If your text file doesn't have structure you will get a single column with a new row per line encoded in the source text.
 As a sample for unstructured text, you can consider a notepad file with the following contents:

 ```
 Hello world.